WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Parameters_

 -   _label_ `string`: The label of the screen option, e.g. 'Show Tips'.
--   _shouldBeChecked_ `?boolean`: If true, turns the option on.
+-   _shouldBeChecked_ `boolean | null`: If true, turns the option on.
 If false, off.
 If undefined, the option will be toggled.

 <a name="transformBlockTo" href="#transformBlockTo">#</a> **transformBlockTo**